Dan6erbond/Banhammer.py/README.md

  - `pip install -r requirements.txt`

 ### Quick Example
-Now that the dependencies have been installed, it's time to create your bot!
-For that you'll need the general structure of a Discord `Client` or `Bot` (if you want to make use of the commands extension) and then add the bits for Banhammer.py to know what to do.
+Once the dependencies have been installed, the bot can be created.
+For that the general structure of a Discord `Client` or `Bot` (if commands are of importance use `Bot`) needs to be created and then Banhammer initialized as well as ran.

 ```python
 import discord